gdavidbutler/pthreadChannel/README.md

 * chanShut: Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
 * chanIsShut: Is a chan_t shutdown (to differentiate a 0 return from blocking operations).
 * chanClose: Close a chan_t (decrement reference count, deallocate on last chanClose).
-* chanGet: Get a message from a Channel.
+* chanGet: Get a message from a Channel (asynchronously).
-* chanPut: Put a message to a Channel.
+* chanPut: Put a message to a Channel (asynchronously).
-* chanPutWait: Put a message to a Channel synchronously (wait for a chanGet).
+* chanPutWait: Put a message to a Channel (synchronously waiting for a chanGet).
 * chanPoll: perform a Channel Operation (chanOp_t) on one of an array of Channels, working to satisfy them in the order provided.

+### Store

 A Channel's store implementation is programmable.
 In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange a message)